 How it all began

-From the very start of the baking hot August we arrived in, I found myself suddenly and viscerally connected to the seasons of the year.
+From the very start of the baking hot summer we arrived, I found myself suddenly and viscerally connected to the seasons.
 A year after moving here I began to write monthly letters from the land to a small group of friends and family, as a way to observe and share more closely the shifts I saw around and within me.

-Six months later I started seeing an acupuncturist, and learned about the 5 elements theory which links our bodies, minds and emotions to characteristics of each season.
-I compared it to the Celtic calendar and started to think about the seasons as represented in astrology, literature, art, and to understand the toll our 365/24-7 digital lives take on us.
+I compared the Chinese understanding of the seasons to the Celtic calendar and started to think about the seasons as represented in astrology, literature, art.
+Gradually I grew to see more clearly the toll our 365/24-7 digital lives take on us.

-Gradually, a whole host of seemingly disconnected things fell into place.
+A host of seemingly disconnected challenges fell into place.
 My love for seasonal eating; the ebb and flow of my emotions and moods.
 How I managed my business, my creativity and my health.

 I began to see that there was a place for every mode of being in the cycle of the year, and that I could sink into one state trusting that it would pass when the next one was ready.